 Is it effective at increasing milk supply?

-Unfortunately, there haven’t been any clinical trials of the effectiveness of blessed thistle as a galactagogue.
+Unfortunately, there haven’t been any clinical trials of the effectiveness of blessed thistle alone as a galactagogue.

-One study did a review of mothers that used it, and their outcomes.
+One study did a review of the outcomes of mothers that used it.
 There were a few limitations to this the study, though – there were only three participants, and all of them used both blessed thistle AND fenugreek, making it difficult to isolate the effects from each of the two herbs.

 Of the three participants using the combination of blessed thistle and fenugreek, two found the combination effective and one was unable to judge.
 The time frame that the participants took to see results was between two hours and two days.